guitargeek/XGBoost-FastForest/README.md

 The mission of this library is to be:
 * __Easy__: deploying your xgboost model should be as painless as it can be
 * __Fast__: thanks to efficient data structures for storing the trees, this library goes easy on your CPU and memory
-* __Safe__: the FastForest objects are immutable, and therefore they are an excellent choice in multithreading environments
+* __Safe__: the FastForest objects are not mutated when used, and therefore they are an excellent choice in multithreading environments
 * __Portable__: FastForest has no dependency other than the C++ standard library